The Second Step

 “Came to believe that a Power greater than ourselves could restore us to Sanity”

 The second step introduces the concept of a higher power which will help the struggling addict find their way to sobriety.
 For many that are new in recovery that may feel a “higher power” is connected to God or religion in general and they may feel that AA, NA or other similar twelve step-based groups are forcing religious beliefs into recovery.
 Because of those thoughts, many will turn away from the support and guidance that twelve-step groups can provide those who are seeking sobriety.
 It is important to look beyond the language and look at what the steps truly mean and how they can be applied to recovery.

 Understanding the Second Step in Context

-When Alcoholics Anonymous was created in the mid 1930’s, addiction was viewed as a moral and spiritual failing.
+When Alcoholics Anonymous was created in the mid-1930’s, addiction was viewed as a moral and spiritual failing.
 In this context, the only way an addict can find recovery was through total surrender to God.
-Over the past several decades there has been significant changes in the way addiction is viewed and treated worldwide.
-Despite these advances, the language and philosophy of Twelve Step groups have largely remained unchanged.
+Over the past several decades there have been significant changes in the way addiction is viewed and treated worldwide.
+Despite these advances, the language and philosophy of twelve-step groups have largely remained unchanged.
 In order to truly make the steps work, one needs to look beyond the language of the steps and discover what the steps mean to them on a personal level.

 The True Meaning of the Second Step

-Addiction is not only a chronic and progressive disease; it is also a self-centered disease in which the addict views themselves as the center of the universe.
+Addiction is not only a chronic and progressive disease.
+It is also a self-centered disease in which the addict views themselves as the center of the universe.
 The addict does not see the damage addiction does to themselves or their loved ones until it is too late.
-The Second Step states that the addict needs to look outside themselves to seek recovery since they are not capable to help themselves.
-For some, the “Higher Power” can definitely be God or thorough spiritual practice but for others this power can be other people or things.
+The second step states that the addict needs to look outside themselves to seek recovery since they are not capable to help themselves.
+For some, the “Higher Power” can definitely be God or through spiritual practice, but for others, this power can be other people or things.
 For example, the higher power can be a sponsor, a counselor and members of a twelve-step group or even nature.

 Leave a Comment